seymaguleryuz/radical-group.github.io/_people/aymen-alsaadi.md

   linkedin: "https://www.linkedin.com/in/aymen-alsaadi/"
 ---

 Aymen Alsaadi is a PhD student and member of the RADICAL group.
 Before that he earned his master degree in Computer Engineering from Rutgers University.
-Aymen joined the RADICAL team in 2018.
+Aymen joined the RADICAL group in 2018.